Big brother brands report: which companies track our personal data the most?

 Sharing any data comes with a risk.
 If you don't think this or that particular app's benefits are worth the trade, you may want to consider deleting the app for good.
 Here's a detailed guide on how to uninstall apps on a Mac.

-However, if you want to make sure your data is extra secured, you'll need cybersecurity software to help protect against viruses, identity theft, and more.
+However, if you want to make sure your data is extra secure, you'll need cybersecurity software to help protect against viruses, identity theft, and more.

 Get Clario today for the ultimate online peace of mind.

-We analysed 48 apps across various sectors to see which permissions they asked consumers for in their terms and conditions and privacy agreements.
-Each piece of information requested by any app was turned into a characteristic, totalling 34 data points which allowed us to rank what companies have the most data on their customers across sectors, and attribute a percentage of data used by the app.
+We analysed 58 apps across various sectors to see which permissions they asked consumers for in their terms and conditions and privacy agreements.
+Each piece of information requested by any app was turned into a characteristic, totalling 45 data points.
+That allowed us to rank what companies have the most data on their customers across sectors, and attribute a percentage of data used by the app.

 We’d like to stay in touch.

 We’ve got something special to share!
 Enter your contact details below to be among the first to find out about the exciting changes we’ve got in the works as well as to receive special promotions.